kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 For the past few weeks, in my free time, I've been working on [public-notes.muumu.us](https://public-notes.muumu.us).

-The goal of this project is to have a public digital repository for all of my knowledge --- project notes, one-off thoughts, bookmarks, lists of books I've read or want to read, etc. Something like a digital [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).
+The goal of this project is to create a public digital repository for all of my knowledge --- project notes, one-off thoughts, bookmarks, lists of books I've read or want to read, etc. Something like a digital [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).
 I see it as both a productivity hack (a great way to take and find notes) and a literary project.<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>

 I evaluated many software options for the project and ultimately ended up choosing [TiddlyWiki](https://tiddlywiki.com/) because: